soulhunter32/minesweeper-API/README.md

 * Kotlin Client Module: `kotlin-client`

 ## Features
+* Ability to log into the application with `username` and `password`.
+The JWT token has a duration of 15 minutes.
 * Ability to create a new user for the game.
-Multiple users can be created, each with a set of games
+Multiple users can be created, each with a set of games.
 * Ability to crate a new game for a specific user with a set of settings:
   * Width size
   * Height size
   * Amount of mines
 * A user can start multiple new games, but the elapsed time will continue till the game ends.
-* Ability to reveal a cell based on X and Y coordinates
+* Ability to reveal a cell based on X and Y coordinates.
 * Ability to flag a cell based on X and Y coordinates and a type.
 The flag type can be `RED_FLAG` or `QUESTION_MARK`
-* Time tracking, each game has a start, end and elapsed time set once the game has finished (win/lost game)
+* Time tracking, each game has a start, end and elapsed time set once the game has finished (win/lost game).
-* Game difficulty level can be also configured, but it's not available for user access
+* Game difficulty level can be also configured, but it's not available for user access.

 ## Installation
 * Clone the repository: